chenbinioz/ai-hack-collab/README.md

 npm run dev
 ```
 ## 📖 Usage Guide
-1. **Onboarding:** Students sign up and are automatically routed to the student database.

-2. **The Survey:** Students complete a three-part survey to build their matrix profile.
+**For Students**
+1. Sign Up: Create an account using your university email.

-3. **Submission:** Upon completion, the profile is "Locked" to ensure data integrity for the matching algorithm.
+2. Complete Survey: Fill out the skill and work-style assessment.
+This data is synced to the database for the matching agent.

-4. **Match Discovery:** Once the teacher initiates a match, students can view their partner, their partner's skills, and a "Match Reason" generated by the agent.
+3. View Team: Once the teacher triggers the match, your "Team Hub" will automatically update with your teammates' names and shared goals.

+**For Teachers**
+1. Monitor Cohort: View the list of students who have completed the survey under the "Teacher Dashboard."

+2. AI Matching: Navigate to the "Sort Groups" tab.
+Click "Generate AI Teams" to trigger the Gemini-1.5-Flash orchestration.

+3. Review & Analytics: View the formed teams and monitor student satisfaction scores through the real-time feedback analytics.

 **🎥 Demo Video**